The Longest Day - Normandy Scooter Tour 2009 Part One

 It was bloomin hot!
 I can tell thee so we were eager to get back on our scoots just to cool down - this was short-lived though as our next stop was only a spitful away....

 WN62 the main resistance strongpoint of the atlantic wall for the Colleville draw, and the site where hundreds of American soldiers were slaughtered.

 Didnt really have much time left and there were several museums around Omaha beach that we could have visited - maybe another time.

-We rode back to the B+B where we loaded Cookies scoot into the back of the van, which, Adrian the landlord had measured up and said that the scooter wo
+We rode back to the B+B where we loaded Cookies scoot into the back of the van, which, Adrian the landlord had measured up and said that the scooter would fit in vertically!!

 Anyway, we got it in and Proto and Cookie, and Adrian, took it to the ferry port for the night so as we didnt have the worry of getting it there first thing in the morning.

 We then had to pack up our stuff in readiness for our journey home, I dont quite know anything about this piccie!!!